Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/SSH_communications.md

 5. Save(CTRL o, then ENTER, then CTRL x).

-6. Return to the host/client machine that the key was created on, and run:
+6. Return to the host/client machine that now has the private key, and run:

 ```bash
 ssh -i path-to-private-key ubuntu@ip-of-remote-server-to-connect-to